Frequently Asked Questions - JFK Database Explorer

 - Pick a field to browse by

-Start with one of the first options.
-Pick a field such as Agency, Subjects, or Date.
+Or, pick a field such as Agency, Subjects, or Date.
 When you click on one of these links, you will be taken to a browse page.
 For example, if you picked "Record Series" to browse by, you will see this page:

 Browsing by Record Series